Pet3r1512/DevIniter/README.md

 - Nodejs (v20.0.0 or higher)
 - pnpm (v9.0.0 or higher)
 - npm (v10.0.0 or higher)
+- yarn (v4.0.0 only) - Beta

-<strong>Note</strong>: We are actively working to expand support for additional Node.js versions and package managers such as Yarn.
+<strong>Note</strong>: We are actively working to expand support for additional Node.js versions and package managers such as Bun.

 ### Installation